Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Colorings of the special graphs

 Let $G$ be a near $3,3$-quadrangulation, let $C$ be one of the rings of $G$ and let $\psi$ be a $3$-coloring of $C$.
 Let us discuss several cases: \begin{itemize} \item If $C$ shares an edge with a triangle $T$ in $G$ (where possibly $T=C$ if $C$ is a triangle), then $\psi$ uniquely extends to a $3$-coloring $\varphi$ of $T$.
 Let $w$ be the winding number of $\varphi$ on $T$.
-In this case, we say that $\psi$ on $C$ \emph{causes winding number $w$}. \item If $C$ does not share an edge with a triangle, then let $C=v_1v_2v_3v_4$, where $v_1v_2v_3$ is a part of the boundary of a $5$-face $f$ (note that the choice of $v_2$ is unique).
-If $\psi(v_1)\neq \psi(v_3)$, then draw an edge between $v_1$ and $v_3$ in $f$, and let $w$ be the winding number of $\psi$ on the triangle $v_1v_3v_4$.
-In this case, we also say that $\psi$ on $C$ \emph{causes winding number $w$}. \item Otherwise, we say that $\psi$ on $C$ \emph{does not cause fixed winding number}. \end{itemize} If $C_1$ and $C_2$ are the rings of $G$ and $\psi$ is their precoloring, we say that $\psi$ is \emph{inconsistent} if $\psi$ on $C_1$ causes opposite winding number than $\psi$ on $C_2$.
+In this case, we say that $\psi$ on $C$ \emph{causes winding number $w$}. \item If $C$ does not share an edge with a triangle and we can label the vertices of $C$ as $v_1v_2v_3v_4$ so that the path $v_1v_2v_3$ is a part of the boundary of a $5$-face $f$ and $\psi(v_1)\neq \psi(v_3)$, then draw an edge between $v_1$ and $v_3$ in $f$, and let $w$ be the winding number of $\psi$ on the triangle $v_1v_3v_4$.
+In this case, we also say that $\psi$ on $C$ \emph{causes winding number $w$}. \item Otherwise, we say that $\psi$ on $C$ \emph{does not cause fixed winding number}. \end{itemize} If $C_1$ and $C_2$ are the rings of $G$ and $\psi$ is their precoloring, we say that $\psi$ is \emph{inconsistent} if $\psi$ causes winding numbers on both $C_1$ and $C_2$ and these winding numbers are opposite.
 Otherwise, $\psi$ is \emph{consistent}.

 \begin{lemma} Let $G$ be a tame near $3,3$-quadrangulation embedded in the cylinder with rings $C_1$ and $C_2$.
 If a precoloring $\psi$ of $C_1\cup C_2$ extends to a $3$-coloring of $G$, then it is consistent.
 Furthermore, if the distance between $C_1$ and $C_2$ is at least $9$, then every consistent precoloring of $C_1\cup C_2$ extends to a $3$-coloring of $G$. \end{lemma} \begin{proof} Let $G_0$ be a graph and $\psi_0$ a $3$-coloring of its rings obtained from $G$ and $\psi$ as follows.
 For $i=1,2$, if $C_i$ shares an edge with a triangle $T$, then remove all vertices between $C_i$ and $T$ (excluding $T$, but including $V(C_i)\setminus V(T)$), and let $\psi_0$ restricted to $T$ be the unique $3$-coloring of $T$ that matches $\psi$ on $V(T)\cap V(C_i)$.
 If $C_i=v_1v_2v_3v_4$, $v_1v_2v_3$ is a part of the boundary of a $5$-face $f$, and $\psi(v_1)\neq \psi(v_3)$, then remove $v_2$ and add the edge $v_1v_3$ drawn inside $f$, and let $\psi_0$ restricted to $v_1v_3v_4$ match $\psi$.
 Finally, if $\psi(v_1)=\psi(v_3)$, then do not alter $G$ at $C_i$ and let $\psi_0$ restricted to $C_i$ match $\psi$.
 Let $C'_1$ and $C'_2$ be the rings of $G_0$ obtained from $C_1$ and $C_2$, respectively.